budavariam/budavariam.github.io/content/posts/2020-04-27-supercharge-terminal.md

 For reference my zsh config is available [here](https://github.com/budavariam/dotfiles/blob/master/_mac/zsh/.zshrc).
 The interesting part is the plugins section.
-With only a few lines of code the plugins come alive.
+With only a few lines of code, the plugins come alive.

 ```bash
 # fzf configurations